A tutorial on how to Setup Ubuntu as a dual boot in Windows 7.

 Select: Use as ‘Swap Area’

-If you made this far, your screen should be look like similar to this –
+If you made it this far, your screen should look similar to this –

-In next screen, provide your name, computer name and user name and a password.
+On the next screen, provide your name, computer name and user name, and a password.
 This user name and password would be needed while logging into Ubuntu after installation is complete.

-Note: The user also would be assigned as administrator user and the password you provide here would be used to perform tasks those needs admin privileges.
+Note: The user also would be assigned as administrator user and the password you provide here would be used to perform tasks that need admin privileges.

 Your installation would start.
 Please wait until it finishes.
 Typically it would take around 10 to 15 minutes depending on your system.

-When installation is complete, it would show you below message.
+When the installation is complete, it would show you the message.
 Click Restart Now.

 Choose your desire OS and go!